 21 Apr 2021

-On Monday 19th of April 2021, Tesco was fined a total of £7.56 million and ordered to pay £95,500 in prosecution costs and a £170 victim charge, at Birmingham Magistrates Court, for selling out of date food at three of its’ Birmingham stores.
+On Monday 19th of April 2021, at Birmingham Magistrates Court, a huge £7.56 million fine for Tesco was issued and they were also ordered to pay £95,500 in prosecution costs and a £170 victim charge.
+This was due to selling out of date food at three of its’ Birmingham stores.

 The offences date back to 17th June 2015, when an Environmental Health Officer from Birmingham City Council visited a Tesco store following a customer compliant.
 Tesco pleaded guilty to a total of 22 offences relating to 67 separate food items past their ‘use by’ date found at three separate stores, in breach of the Food Safety and Hygiene (England) Regulations 2013.
 The out-of-date food included grapes, potato salad, pizzas, pasties, strawberry flavoured milk, own-brand scotch eggs, Quiche Lorraine,and pork belly slices.

-The record fine for food safety offences against Tesco reflects the significant number of offences at three separate stores over a two-year period, as well as the company’s turnover of over £50 billion.
+The huge £7.56 million fine for Tesco, is a record fine for food safety offences.
+It reflects the significant number of offences at three separate stores over a two-year period, as well as the company’s turnover of over £50 billion.

 What’s the difference between a ‘Use-by’ and ‘Best-before’ date?